zacnees3/getting-started-with-github-copilot/.github/steps/3b-copilot-agent-mode.md

 Now, let's give **Agent** mode a try! 👩‍🚀

-### :keyboard: Activity: Test out Copilot Agent mode! 🧑‍🚀
+### :keyboard: Activity: Use Agent mode to add functional "unregister" buttons

 Let's experiment with some more open-ended requests that will add more functionality to our web application.
 Remember, AI assistants often produce different results, even if the same prompt is provided.
 If you don't get the desired results, you can try other models or provided followup feedback to refine the results.